OCA/OpenUpgrade/odoo/openupgrade/doc/source/migration_details.rst

 Manual migration
 ================

-Instead of running *migrate.py*, you can also check out the code manually and upgrade your database by calling odoo-bin (or openerp-server) directly.
+Check out the code manually and upgrade your database by calling odoo-bin, (or openerp-server) directly.
 You will want to do this when you are working on developing migration scripts for uncovered modules.

 1. Check out the OpenUpgrade source code from Github for the branches you need.
 Each branch migrates to its version from the previous version, so